jakedves/recipe-builder/README.md

 # RecipeBuilder (Ver 1.0 in progress)
 ## What is it?

 ReciperBuilder is an iOS/iPadOS/MacOS application that allows users to create recipes easily and store them on their device for future reference.
+Featuring a simple UI designed with the Apple Human Interface Guidelines, this app is simple to use and fun to play with.

 ## Technologies

 - Swift 5
 - SwiftUI 2
 - Core Data
+- UIKit for implementing Camera

 ## Future Features